dunst-project/dunst-project.org/content/documentation.md

 <h1 id="WAYLAND">WAYLAND</h1>

 <p>Dunst has Wayland support since version 1.6.0.
 Because the Wayland protocol is more focused on security, some things that are possible in X11 are not possible in Wayland.
 Those differences are reflected in the configuration.
-The main things that change are that dunst on Wayland cannot use global hotkeys (they are deprecated anyways, use dunstctl).</p>
+The main things that change are that dunst on Wayland cannot use global hotkeys, use dunstctl instead.</p>

 <p>Some dunst features on wayland might need your compositor to support a certain protocol.
 Dunst will warn you if an optional feature isn&#39;t supported and will disable the corresponding functionality.</p>